Dr Raelene Wilding

 Area of study

 My research explores intimacy, care, mobilities and connections.
 My PhD research examined the impact of media in intimate relations and a sense of self.
-I later conducted research exploring the ways in which migrants in Australia use communication technologies and visits to care for their elderly parents in the home country.
+I laterexploredthe ways in which migrants in Australia use communication technologies and visits to care for their elderly parents in the home country.
 This interest in transnational relationships provided the foundation for a number of further projects.
 One, supported by an ARC Discovery Project grant, explores the role of new media in ageing, by considering the ways in which elderly migrants and non-migrants in Australia engage with friends and family around the world.
 Another is an ARC Linkage Project that examined the ways in which young people from refugee backgrounds use communication technologies and media production tools to communicate in Australia and beyond.
 This latter project has introduced me to the life experiences of people from Karen and Hazara refugee backgrounds, both in Melbourne and regional Victoria.
-I have had the opportunity to further extend my knowledge of Karen community and culture through a project in Bendigo on transnational regional settlement of humanitarian arrivals.
+I have had the opportunity to further extend my knowledge of Karen community and culture through a project exploring regional settlement of humanitarian arrivals from a transnational perspective.